dvoiss/global-gradle-plugin/README.md

 In this extended Example a predicate is passed to the `add` method to check for the plugin IDs of the Android plugins.

 This is necessary so the dexcount plugin is only applied after the Android plugins are configured.
-The [dexcount plugin](https://github.com/KeepSafe/dexcount-gradle-plugin) plugin will be applied to *all* Android projects and will log the dex-count of each project automatically.
+The [dexcount plugin](https://github.com/KeepSafe/dexcount-gradle-plugin) will be applied to *all* Android projects and will log the dex-count of each project automatically.
 Trying to apply an Android plugin before Android is configured would result in an error.

 ```groovy
 allprojects {